bbninja1/BenjaminShirk_ST10081854_ProgPart1/README.md

 References
 ----------
-ChatGPT was used on the Drag And Drop Methods.
+ChatGPT was used on the Drag And drag-and-drop methods.

 --------------------------------------------------------------------------------------------------------------------------------------